60Hz vs. 120Hz TVs and Monitors: Does It Really Matter?

 Also known as motion interpolation or motion-compensated frame interpolation (MCFI), frame rate interpolation helps create a smoother picture and reduces motion blur.

-When used with TVs, frame rate interpolation can help create the illusion of a higher frame rate.
+When used with TVs, frame rate interpolation can create the illusion of a higher frame rate.

 What Does Black Frame Insertion Do?

-Black frame insertion is another method designed to reduce motion blur in LCD and OLED TVs.
+Black frame insertion is another method to reduce motion blur in LCD and OLED TVs.

 Full-screen black images are inserted between the source’s original frames.
 During periods with lots of motion, this tricks your brain into seeing the motion as smoother.

-The idea for black frame insertion was first proposed in 2006, but the technology never became as popular as other motion-blur reduction methods.
+The idea for black frame insertion was first proposed in 2006.
+Still, the technology never became as popular as other motion-blur reduction methods.

 That’s because this tactic has some serious flaws.
-It reduces the overall brightness of the picture by as much as 50% and sometimes causes visible screen flickers.
+It reduces the picture’s overall brightness by as much as 50% and sometimes causes visible screen flickers.

 How Do Refresh Rates and Frame Rates Work?

-For example, if you’re playing a video game that runs at 60FPS (frames per second), then you should also have your TV or monitor running at 60Hz.
-Mismatches can cause motion blurring.
+For example, if you’re playing a video game that runs at 60FPS (frames per second), you should also have your TV or monitor running at 60Hz.
+Mismatches can cause motion blur.

 What's the difference between 60Hz and 120Hz?